Basic Education for Adults

 • Earn a secondary school diploma or a GED certificate.

 Funding and Regional Division: Funds are allocated among six funding areas in a ratio representing populations needing these services and the existing levels of service in each area.
-The current plan emphasizes increasing enrollment and improving student achievement by maintaining an Adult Basic Education presence throughout the state, fostering a local and regional fit between services and needs, demonstrating a commitment to direct and equitable access, and ensuring continuity of services for existing students.
+The current plan emphasizes increasing enrollment and improving student achievement by maintaining a Basic Education for Adults presence throughout the state, fostering a local and regional fit between services and needs, demonstrating a commitment to direct and equitable access, and ensuring continuity of services for existing students.
 Each applicant for state and/or federal funding must compete with all other eligible applicants within his or her funding area.
 Competition is based on responses to the 12 criteria specified in WIA Title II, plus a budget item added by the state.

 State Funding: $85,212,134 (July 1, 2013-June 30, 2014).
 Primarily from SBCTC’s allocation to colleges.